aspose-cells-cloud/aspose-cells-cloud-go/README.md

 ## Quick Start Guide

-To get started with Aspose.Cells Cloud SDK for Go, follow these steps:
+To get started with Aspose.Cells Cloud for Go, follow these steps:

 1. Create an account at  [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and obtain your application information.
 2. Download the code and add or modify your application by referring to cells_cloud_test.go.